-Permitted Investment Sector Limit Issuer Limit 1 Ratings Requirement ^{2,3} Max Maturity 4 U.S. Treasury Obligations 100% 100% N/A 5 Years Federal Agency Obligations 100% 35% AA or equivalent by at least two NRSROs, which of which will either be Moody's or S&P 5 Years Federal Agency Mortgage- Backed Securities 25% 25% AA or equivalent by at least two NRSROs, which of which will either be Moody's or S&P 5 Years WAL Municipal Obligations 20% 5% AA (S&P) and Aa (Moody's) 5 Years Commercial Paper 35% 5% A-1 or equivalent by at least two NRSROs 270 Days Bankers' Acceptances 35% 5% A-1 or equivalent by at least two NRSROs 180 Days Corporate Notes 30% 5% AA (S&P) and Aa (Moody's) 5 Years Negotiable Certificates of Deposit and Bank Deposit Notes 30% 5% A-1 (S&P) & P-1 (Moody's) if less than one year to maturity; AA (S&P) and Aa (Moody's) if greater than one year to maturity 5 Years Money Market Mutual Funds 50% 50% AAAm or equivalent by an NRSRO N/A Principal Stability Pools 50% 50% AAAm or equivalent by an NRSRO N/A Short-term Bond Pools 50% 50% AAf or equivalent by an NRSRO Maximum duration of 3 years
+Permitted Investment Sector Limit Issuer Limit Ratings Requirement Max Maturity U.S. Treasury Obligations 100% 100% N/A 5 Years Federal Agency Obligations 100% 35% AA or equivalent by at least two NRSROs, which of which will either be Moody's or S&P 5 Years Federal Agency Mortgage- Backed Securities 25% 25% AA or equivalent by at least two NRSROs, which of which will either be Moody's or S&P 5 Years WAL Municipal Obligations 20% 5% AA (S&P) and Aa (Moody's) 5 Years Commercial Paper 35% 5% A-1 or equivalent by at least two NRSROs which will be S&P, Moody's or Fitch Ratings, Inc. "Fitch" 270 Days Bankers' Acceptances 35% 5% A-1 or equivalent by at least two NRSROs 180 Days Corporate Notes 30% 5% At least two of the following ratings by a NRSRO: AA (S&P), Aa (Moody's) or AA (Fitch) 5 Years

-Repurchase Agreements 50% 25% Counterparty: AA or the equivalent from an NRSRO 30 days Collateralized Bank Deposits 100% Collateralized in accordance with the Security for Public Deposits Act N/A
+Permitted Investment Sector Limit Issuer Limit Ratings Requirement Max Maturity Negotiable Certificates of Deposit and Bank Deposit Notes 30% 5% At least two of the following ratings by a NRSRO: A-1 (S&P), P-1 (Moody's) or F1 (Fitch) if less than one year to maturity; At least two of the following ratings by a NRSRO: AA (S&P), Aa (Moody's) or AA (Fitch) if greater than one year to maturity 5 Years Money Market Mutual Funds 50% 50% AAAm or equivalent by an NRSRO N/A Principal Stability Pools 50% 50% AAAm or equivalent by an NRSRO N/A Short-term Bond Pools 50% 50% AAf or equivalent by an NRSRO Maximum duration of 3 years Repurchase Agreements 50% 25% Counterparty: AA or the equivalent from an NRSRO 30 days Collateralized Bank Deposits 100% 100% Collateralized in accordance with the Security for Public Deposits Act N/A

-1. Issuer Limit refers to the allowable percentage of the entire Portfolio

-2. Ratings by Nationally Recognized Statistical Ratings Organizations ("NRSROs") as designated by the Securities and Exchange Commission

-- 3. At time of purchase - 4.
-From transaction settlement date
+- 1. Issuer Limit refers to the allowable percentage of the entire Portfolio - 2.
+Ratings by Nationally Recognized Statistical Ratings Organizations ("NRSROs") as designated by the Securities and Exchange Commission - 3.
+At time of purchase - 4.
+From transaction settlement date - 5.
+Rating requirements are without regards to the ratings modifiers